Music Admission & Audition Information

 - Diatonic part-writing in four parts with given figured bass

 Students who are auditioning for a major in music may request a Piano Proficiency examination to determine if they are eligible to place out of any of the required Class Piano courses.

 • Requesting an Audition

-Your audition should be arranged in advance by returning the Music Admissions Audition Application to the Department of Music.
+Your audition should be arranged in advance by submitting the Music Admissions Audition Application to the Department of Music.
 High school students are urged to audition early in their senior year.
-Transfer students should plan to audition during the year preceding enrollment at UNCW, or at the latest, during their first semester of enrollment at UNCW.
+Students pursuing a major or minor in music should plan to audition during the year preceding enrollment at UNCW, or at the latest, during the week before the first semester of enrollment.
 Audition applications must be submitted at least two weeks prior to the requested audition date.

 • Recorded Auditions